-Game 7 was a heart-stopping thriller and one of the most exciting games in the history of the NBA Finals.
-The Saturday afternoon contest was seen by a large national television audience.
-It was a closely played affair, with the Celtics taking command and the Hawks fighting back.
+Game 7 was a heart-stopping thriller and one of the most exciting games in the history of The Finals.
+It was a tightly-contested affair, with the Celtics taking command and the Hawks fighting back.
 St. Louis trailed by two points late, but Pettit sank a pair of free throws in the closing seconds to send the game into overtime.

 It took a basket from Jack Coleman with time winding down in the first extra period to keep the Hawks' hopes alive as the game moved to a second overtime.
 With just seconds left, Celtics forward Jim Loscutoff sank a free throw to give Boston a two-point lead.
 Pettit tossed up a shot as the buzzer sounded, but his offering skipped off the rim, giving the Celtics a 125-123 win and the championship.
-Although the Hawks were defeated, Pettit excelled during the 1957 playoff run -- averaging 29.8 pg and 16.8 rpg.
+Although the Hawks were defeated, Pettit excelled during the 1957 playoff run with averages of 29.8 ppg and 16.8 rpg.

 Tempered in the heat of the previous season's playoffs, St. Louis came back the next year to win 41 games (a franchise record) and claim the division crown.
-Pettit scored 24.6 ppg and pulled down 17.4 rpg, and he earned All-Star Game MVP honors with a performance that included 28 points and 26 rebounds.
+Pettit scored 24.6 ppg and pulled down 17.4 rpg, and he earned All-Star Game MVP honors with 28 points and 26 rebounds.

 In Game 6, played in St. Louis, Russell made a brief appearance but was hampered by his injury and did not play well.
-Pettit was remarkable, setting a then NBA Playoff record by scoring 50 points.
+Pettit was remarkable, setting a then-playoff record with 50 points.
 The Hawks won by a point, 110-109, to dethrone the Celtics and claim the crown.

 St. Louis finished at the top of the Western Division in each of the next three seasons.
-In 1959 Pettit was named NBA Most Valuable Player for the second time in his career, after he led the league in scoring (29.2 ppg) and placed second to Russell in rebounding (16.4 rpg).
+In 1959 Pettit was named MVP for the second time, after he led the league in scoring (29.2 ppg) and placed second to Russell in rebounding (16.4 rpg).
 He put up similar numbers in each of the next two years, finishing fourth in the NBA in scoring in both 1959-60 (26.1 ppg) and 1960-61 (27.9 ppg).

 St. Louis slipped a bit the following year, but Pettit had his finest season ever.
 While the Hawks were struggling to a 29-51 record and a fourth-place finish in the Western Division, Pettit was filling up the basket at an incredible rate.
-He averaged a career-high 31.1 ppg in 1961-62, and he collected rebounds at the astonishing rate of 18.7 rpg.
+He averaged a career-high 31.1 ppg in 1961-62, to go with 18.7 rpg.
 He was also called upon by Kerner to act as the team's head coach late in the season and in six games he piloted the squad to a 4-2 record.

 The 1963-64 campaign was a near repeat of the previous season.
 St. Louis finished in second place in the division once again, then was bumped in the division finals in seven games, this time at the hands of the San Francisco Warriors.
-Pettit contributed 27.4 ppg and 15.3 rpg during the regular season.
-At season's end, he earned his 10th and final selection to the All-NBA First Team.
+Pettit contributed 27.4 ppg and 15.3 rpg during the regular season to earn his 10th and final selection to the All-NBA First Team.

 A knee ailment limited Pettit to 50 games in 1964-65.
 It was the first time in his career that he had been sidelined for more than a handful of games because of an injury.
-(It was not the first injury of his career, however.
-He played part of the 1957-58 season with a cast on his hand, which didn't prevent him from scoring 28 points in that year's All-Star Game.)
 Despite the injury to his knee, Pettit averaged 22.5 ppg.
 The Hawks scratched out another second-place finish in the Western Division but were eliminated in the semifinal round of the playoffs.

 He was elected to the Naismith Memorial Basketball Hall of Fame in 1970, and was named to the NBA 50th Anniversary All-Time Team in 1996.